YuliaChiangUTS/YuliaChiangUTS.github.io/content/work_experience/feedback_data_analysis.md

 current: true
 ---

+Berlin, Germany & Sydney, Australia

 Awarded a fully paid scholarship by German Academic Exchange Service and UTS, including flights, accommodation and living expenses along with a small group of other UTS STEM students.

 This opportunity was within an international industry-linked capstone project to build a feedback system and data dashboard for and provide data analysis on the State of Berlin’s public administration file management system course which it provides as an education program to its employees.
 The project is a collaborative effort by students studying in both Germany and Australia and funded by German Academic Exchange Service (DAAD).

 *  Analysis of large feedback datasets including text data by performing descriptive analysis and visualisations to showcase data insights